StackVista/plugin-developer-assessment/README.md

 Keep the following in mind:

 * the Twitter REST API implements [rate limiting](https://dev.twitter.com/rest/public/rate-limiting), be sure to not exceed the limit
+* StackState plugins are written using Python 2.7

 ## Delivery